-Similar trends can be recovered if we simply split each mass bin into three different broad environments, capturing e.g., (i) poor/underdense fields, (ii) fields to filaments and (iii) groups, cluster outskirts and cores.
-At fixed mass, there are systematic differences in the strength of D_n4000 and H δ for different environments.
-However, these are small in absolute terms, and thus are only revealed in a statistically significant way with a sample such as LEGA-C. For stellar masses of $\approx 10^{10.5} M{\odot}$ and above, galaxies residing in the highest densities have higher D_n4000 and lower H δ than those residing in lower to underdense regions, with the offset at fixed mass being typically 0.1 dex, similar to what has been found for the local universe (e.g., Thomas et al. 2005).
-These trends suggest that galaxy formation/evolution may be accelerated as a function of environmental density, leading to median higher ages in higher densities and lower ages for lower densities already 7 Gyr ago, consistent with predictions from simulations (e.g., Wechsler & Tinker 2018; Martizzi et al. 2020) and with observations of the local universe (Thomas et al. 2005).
+Similar trends can be recovered if we simply split each mass bin into three different broad environments, capturing e.g. i) poor/under-dense fields, ii) fields to filaments and iii) groups, cluster outskirts and cores.
+At fixed mass, there are systematic differences in the strength of $D_n 4000$ and $H\delta$ for different environments.
+However, these are small in absolute terms, and thus are only revealed in a statistically significant way with a sample such as LEGA-C. For stellar masses of $\approx$ $10^{10.5}\,\mathrm{M}{\odot}$ and above, galaxies residing in the highest densities have higher $D_n4000$ and lower $H\delta$ than those residing in lower to under-dense regions, with the offset at fixed mass being typically 0.1 dex, similar to what has been found for the local Universe (e.g. Thomas et al. 2005).
+These trends suggest that galaxy formation/evolution may be accelerated as a function of environmental density, leading to median higher ages in higher densities and lower ages for lower densities already 7 Gyrs ago, consistent with predictions from simulations (e.g. Wechsler & Tinker 2018; Martizzi et al. 2020) and with observations of the local Universe (Thomas et al. 2005).

 3.3.
-The Dependence of D_n4000 and $H\delta$ on Environment and Stellar Mass: SFGs versus Quiescent
+The dependence of $D_n4000$ and $H\delta$ on environment and stellar mass: SFGs vs Quiescent

-One important aspect to consider is that the strong shift from star-forming dominated to a quiescent-dominated population as a function of both stellar mass and environment (see Figure 4) might easily lead to trends in D_n4000 and $H\delta$.
-This might be the case in the simple hypothesis that all star-forming galaxies are very young and have low D_n4000 and high $H\delta$ and that quiescent galaxies have high D_n4000 and low $H\delta$.
-The results in Figure 5 could, therefore, result from gradients in the quiescent fraction (e.g., Muzzin et al. 2012).
+One important aspect to consider is that the strong shift from star-forming dominated to a quiescent-dominated population as a function of both stellar mass and environment (see Figure 4) might easily lead to trends in $D_n4000$ and $H\delta$ .
+This might be the case in the simple hypothesis that all star-forming galaxies are very young and have low $D_n4000$ and high $H\delta$ and that